OpenDDS/OpenDDS/docs/android.md

 | `$STUDIO`    | Android Studio                                   |
 | `$JDK`       | The Java SDK                                     |

+These will be replaced with Windows environment notation (`%VARNAME%`) in Windows specific instructions, but they have the same meaning.

 ## Requirements

-To follow along this guide and build OpenDDS you will need:
+To follow along with this guide and build OpenDDS you will need:

- - A Unix system supported by both OpenDDS and the Android NDK.
-   - This guide was developed on a Linux system, but should work on macOS as well.
-   - On Windows, a virtual Unix system <sup>[1](#footnote-1)</sup> can be used to build the OpenDDS and IDL libraries.
-Then they can be transfered to Windows where they can be used in Android Studio as they would be used on Linux.
  - OpenDDS 3.14 or higher.
  - [Android Native Development Kit (NDK)](https://developer.android.com/ndk/)
    r18 or higher.
 You can download it separately from android.com or using the